Krassnig/CodeDraw/INTRODUCTION.md

 text size `setFontSize(int)`, font family `setFontName(String)` and boldness `setBold(boolean)`.
 Additionally, styling such as strikethrough `setStrikethrough(boolean)`, italics `setItalic(boolean)` and underline `setUnterline(Underline)` can be set.
-`TextFormat` also has an option where, relative to the position specified in `drawText(...)` the text should be placed.
+The placement and alignment relative to the point specified in `drawText(x, y, text)` can be changed with the `setTextOigin(TextOrigin textOrigin)` property.

 ```java
 import codedraw.*;